casper-network/docs/source/docs/casper/developers/dapps/sending-deploys.md

+---
+title: Sending Deploys to the Network
+---

 # Sending Deploys to a Casper network using the Rust Client

 To install smart contracts on the blockchain, you can send your Wasm to the network via a [Deploy](../../concepts/design/casper-design.md#execution-semantics-deploys).
 To do this, you will need to meet a few prerequisites: